stefanzweifel/php-changelog-updater/README.md

 - Initial Release
 ```

+### CLI Options

 ### `--release-notes`
+**Required**.
 The release notes you want to add to your CHANGELOG.
 Should be markdown.

 ### `--repository`
+**Required**.
 The URL which points to your repository.
 The URL will be used to update the "Unreleased" heading in your CHANGELOG.

 ### `--latest-version`
+**Required**.
 Semantic version number of the latest release.
 The value will be used as the heading text and as a parameter in the compare URL.

 Example: `v1.0.0`

-### `--path-to-changelog`
-Path to your CHANGELOG.md file.
-Defaults to `CHANGELOG.md`.

 ### `--release-date`
-The date the latest version has been released.
+**Required.** The date the latest version has been released.
 The value will be used in the release heading.

+### `--path-to-changelog`
+Default `CHANGELOG.md`.
+Path to CHANGELOG.md file.

 ### `--write`
-Option to write the changed CHANGELOG to `CHANGELOG.md`.
+Optional.
+Write the changes to `CHANGELOG.md` or to the value of `--path-to-changelog`.

 ## Testing